-Assam students develop device that makes daily activities easier for the deaf
+Assam students develop device that makes daily activities easier for deaf people

 A team of young scientists from the Assam Jatiya Bidyalay have developed a device to help the deaf carry out their daily activities.